-- Students must complete all degree requirements within 5 years of date of enrollment. - After matriculation, students are required to be in continuous enrollment each term.
+- · Seat space in courses is limited.
+Students should register in their desired courses as soon as they are eligible to register. - Students must complete all degree requirements within 5 years of date of enrollment. - After matriculation, students are required to be in continuous enrollment each term.
 Students who register for fewer than 6 credits/term should review financial aid implications.
 Students who fail to enroll in courses MUST have an approved Leave of Absence or will be dismissed from graduate study. - Given the rigor of graduate study in a professional clinical training program, students should work with their Academic Advisor to plan a reasonable course of study based on individual student circumstances (e.g., employment, family obligations).